ukncsc/lme/docs/chapter3-manual.md

 ## Chapter Overview
 In this chapter we will:
-* Install a new linux server for events to be sent to.
+* Install a new Linux server for events to be sent to.
 * Install Docker
 * Secure the machine
 * Configure TLS certificates (or you can use your own)
 * Configure Docker
 * Setup NGINX Reverse Proxy

-## 3.1 Patching the linux Machine
+## 3.1 Patching the Linux Machine
-It is important to ensure that this linux machine remains updated with a minimum of security patches.
-Below are guides for a selection of the linux distributions.
+It is important to ensure that this Linux machine remains updated with a minimum of security patches.
+Below are guides for a selection of the Linux distributions.
 ### 3.1.1 Ubuntu - Preferred
 If you are using the latest Ubuntu or the current LTS version of Ubuntu then the deploy.sh installer will configure updates for you.
 Alternatively you can follow the guide at https://help.ubuntu.com/lts/serverguide/automatic-updates.html.en
 ### 3.1.2 Debian - Supported
 Debian - https://wiki.debian.org/UnattendedUpgrades

 ## 3.2 Installing Docker - Manual method
-The LME software stack is packaged as docker images to enable the product to run anywhere docker can.
+The LME software stack is packaged as Docker images to enable the product to run anywhere Docker can.
 You can either install Docker Community edition manually  (https://www.docker.com/products/docker-engine) or use the convenience script.

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh